-- 1. To elect ten directors to the Board of Directors of SIGA; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2019; and - 3.
+- 1. To elect nine directors to the Board of Directors of SIGA; - 2.
+To vote on a non-binding advisory resolution regarding executive compensation; - 3.
+To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2020; and - 4.
 To transact such other business as may properly come before the Annual Meeting or at any adjournment or postponement thereof.

-Stockholders of record at the close of business on March 29, 2019 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
-A list of such stockholders will be available at the Annual Meeting and for any purpose properly related to the Annual Meeting, during the ten days prior to the Annual Meeting, at SIGA's office, during ordinary business hours.
+Stockholders of record at the close of business on April 24, 2020 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.